 Use a clip gun to insert the hop clip which holds the hop twine in the ground.

-Crystal hops are a genteel, continental-lady-meets-American-belle with a delicate blend of spices and flowers.
+Crystal is a genteel, continental-lady-meets-American-belle with a delicate blend of spices and flowers.
 It has a low bittering value which adds to the charm.
 Craft brewers love her style.

 A good-yielding, vigorous triploid aroma-type cultivar released in 1993, half-sister to Mt.
 Hood, Liberty & Ultra.
 Produces a small cone later in the season with tolerance to Downy Mildew.

 CTZ stands for Columbus, Tomahawk, and Zeus.
 High on the bittering scale yet also valued for its oil content.
-Creates a hop that is an interesting dichotomy of sharp and herbal.
+An interesting dichotomy of sharp and herbal.

 The siblings Columbus, Tomahawk, and Zeus are often called CTZ; they are an interesting dichotomy of sharp and herbal, ranking high on the bittering scale.
 These new, super high alpha varieties were developed in the Yakima (WA) Valley as part of the Hopsteiner breeding program.
 Vigorous growth with good yield, mid-to late-season maturity; moderately susceptible to Powdery Mildew, aphids and mites.